ReadingAndThinking.com

 This book is for those who love the constant search for knowledge.
 It is in the spirit of Charles Munger, who says, "All I want to know is where I'm going to die so I'll never go there."

-There are roads that lead to unhappiness.
+Some roads lead to unhappiness.
 An understanding of how and why we can "die" should help us avoid them.
 We can't eliminate mistakes, but we can prevent those that can really hurt us.

 Read and study this wonderful multidisciplinary exploration of wisdom.
 It may change the way you think and act in business and in life.